towersvault/shinpokered/README.md

 - Fixed *thud* sfx playing when exiting via a warp tile
 - Fixed a wall in cerulean cave level 3 that violated the mapping rules so was walkable
 - Decreased time to encounter missingno by an exponential amount
+- Fixed a scripting error on route 20

 #Bugfixes